 CRPO does not regulate counsellors or counselling.
 However, psychotherapy and counselling can be highly interrelated.

 Independent Associates listed on this website do not practice the regulated act of Psychotherapy.

 All services offered are fee-based services.
 Please inquire about how, or if, your session fee is reimbursable through an Employer Benefit plan if this is an option for you.
 Otherwise please assume you are paying out-of-pocket for sessions

 The step towards seeing a mental health professional is an individual journey.
 All professionals mental health or collaborative work for you.

 At all times.

-Julie and the student interns work for you.
-At all times.
 Meeting you where you are at emotionally on any given day.
-And of course this changes all the time.

-Please understand this: Therapy in any form is intended to be helpful and supportive with no hidden agendas or surprises.
-Ever.
-Yes we are humans doing human service work.
-But what is different about working with a mental health professional is we have highly specialized training to put aside our own personal “stuff”.
-This is the benefit of working with a mental health professional.
 Families, friends, trusted colleagues, sometimes even unexpected strangers can be good supports throughout our day.
 However, these individuals have their own emotional connection with you (well maybe not the unexpected strangers).
 This emotional connection can sometimes get in the way of where you may want to be.
-Working with a mental health clinician or student intern can help provide clarity for you in whatever capacity that needs to be.
+Working with a mental health clinician can help provide clarity for you in this respect

 Be prepared to attend a minimum of three sessions each once a week to start your therapy journey.
 Therapy is an investment you choose to make to better your life.